PatrickDLeduc/DominionSage/README.md

 ## Why Hybrid Retrieval?

 Card lookups need precision — exact name matches, cost filters, attribute queries.
 Vector-only retrieval would lose these structured relationships and force every query through an embedding + similarity search, even when a simple `WHERE cost <= 4` is faster and more accurate.
 Conversely, SQL alone can't handle open-ended rules questions like "When can I play Reaction cards?" where the answer requires semantic understanding of rulebook text.
-The hybrid approach uses the right tool for each query type.
+To achieve maximum recall on open-ended rules, the system combines **embeddings via pgvector** with **local keyword search via BM25**, fusing the results using **Reciprocal Rank Fusion (RRF)**.
+This hybrid approach uses the exact right tool for each query type.

 ## Eval Results